qiruo-ya/CoLR-Det/README.md

 ## 📋 Overview

-SDCoNet is a **Saliency-Driven multi-task Collaborative Network** designed for small object detection in low-quality remote sensing imagery.
-Unlike traditional serial SR-detection pipelines, SDCoNet couples super-resolution and detection through implicit feature sharing while preserving task specificity.
+CoLR-Det is a Collaborative Latent-Restoration Assisted Small Object Detection framework for remote sensing images.
+Different from explicit SR-before-detection pipelines, CoLR-Det does not use super-resolution as an image-level preprocessing step.

 ### Key Features